pseAUT/OTS_Unisim/README.md

-A demo Operator Training Simulator (OTS) with limited features utilizing Unisim as the main simulator
+A demo Operator Training Simulator (OTS) with limited features utilizing Unisim as the main simulator.
+It connects to a UniSim dynamic simulation using COM automation (win32com lib in Python) and provides a simple GUI (TKinter based) to start and stop the simulation, continuously monitor the inlet and outlet pressures over simulation time, and display live plot.